shubhamkumarjha123/py_codes/folder/decimal to octal conversion.md

-# Decimal to octal using print() output formatting.
+# Decimal to octal conv using print() output formatting.

 ```python